The Scope of Educational Administration

 Function 8: Staffing

-Whole personnel function of bringing in and training the staff, and maintaining positive work conditions.
-Includes recruitment, dismissal, resignation, and retirement, staff health, safety and welfare, training, salary and wages, etc. The manpower needs.
+Staffing is the whole personnel function: bringing in staff, training them, and maintaining positive work conditions.
+It includes recruitment, dismissal, resignation, retirement, staff health, safety, welfare, training, and pay.
+It covers the school’s manpower needs.

 Staffing covers the entire human resource function.
 This is where the administrator most directly shapes the school.